rcd27/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-20.md

 >
 > - 2.0.0: report an error when a variable having an intersection type is assigned a value that is not a subtype of that intersection type

-### Deprecate SAM constructor usages which require OptIn without annotation
+### Deprecate SAM constructor usages which require opt-in without annotation

 > **Issue**: [KT-52628](https://youtrack.jetbrains.com/issue/KT-52628)
 >